YerbaPage/DetectCodeGPT/README.md

 </div>

+How can we develop zero-shot detection of machine generated codes?
 Welcome to the repository for the research paper: **"Between Lines of Code: Unraveling the Distinct Patterns of Machine and Human Programmers."** Our paper has been accepted to the 47th International Conference on Software Engineering (**ICSE 2025**).

 ## Table of Contents